srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

 ixia-c-one is a "docker in docker" container hosting two kinds of [ixia-c][ixia-c] containers internally:

-- A container actings as an API endpoint and managing configuration across multiple test ports.
-This container has a name `ixia-c-controller`.
+- API endpoint container that also manages configuration across multiple test ports.
+This container has the name `ixia-c-controller`.
 - A set of containers acting as test ports (i.e., for generating or processing traffic, emulating protocols, etc.).
-Each container represents a traffic generator's port and gets created for each endpoint defined in containerlab file.
+Each container represents a traffic generator's port and gets created for each endpoint defined in the containerlab file.
-  These containers are named as `ixia-c-port-dp-ethX`, where X matches the interface number given in clab file.
+  These containers are named `ixia-c-port-dp-ethX`, where `X` matches the interface number given in the clab file.

-Request and response to the API endpoint is driven by [Open Traffic Generator API][otg], and can be exercised in following two ways:
+Request and response to the API endpoint are driven by [Open Traffic Generator API][otg] and can be exercised in the following two ways:

 === "Using SDK"
     Using SDK is the preferred way of interacting with OTG devices.
-Implementations listed in the [SDK](#sdk) chapter below provides references to SDK clients in different languages along with the examples.
+Implementations listed in the [SDK](#sdk) chapter below provide references to SDK clients in different languages along with examples.

     Test case designers create test cases using SDK in one of the supported languages and leverage native language toolchain to test/execute the tests.
 Being API-first, Open Traffic Generator compliant implementations provide full configuration flexibility over the API.